vistafan12/rafis-skins/readme.md

 Skins are usually made by [RK] or Rafis mixing stuff from various artists.

-If there's any skin missing or something isn't working, please DM me on Discord (vistafan12).
+If there's any skin missing or something isn't working, please make a new [issue](https://github.com/vistafan12/rafis-skins/issues) or [pull request](https://github.com/vistafan12/rafis-skins/pulls).

 # Current Rafis skin that he uses: 44.
 Prawilnosc v.1918 no follow